MillieKS/CV/README.md

 #### Self-reliant individual and significantly contributory team member ####

 During on of the projects at Makers as a team we managed our time and expectations.
-Thr planning process
+The planning process was really useful and fun.
+I really enjoed the team aspect aswell as working in an agile environment.
+I was lucky enough to always have a great time in team projects even when we faced conflicts, we would always learn and develop which is the aim at the end of the day.

 #### Fast learner, effective timekeeping skills, and experienced project management ####